-SA Objective Sum- mary Commentary Economically viable agriculture and forestry sectors that are contributing to conserving and enhancing landscape, biodiversity ++ The farm diversification schemes aspired to in the vision are likely to represent a significant means by which farming and forestry become more viable while delivering the environmental and social benefits required by this Sustainability Objective.

-and community well being.
-2. Locate developments so as to minimise the demand for travel, especially by private car. + The goal of an effective and low-impact public transport system, coupled with development located to most effectively exploit this, and in improved infrastructure for cycling and walking will mean that residents and visitors will have real alternatives to using cars in most circumstances.
+SA Objective Sum- mary Commentary Economically viable agriculture and forestry sectors that are contributing to conserving and enhancing landscape, biodiversity and community well being. ++ The farm diversification schemes aspired to in the vision are likely to represent a significant means by which farming and forestry become more viable while delivering the environmental and social benefits required by this Sustainability Objective.
+Locate developments so as to minimise the demand for travel, + The goal of an effective and low-impact public transport system, coupled with development located to most effectively exploit this, and in improved infrastructure for cycling and walking will mean that residents and especially by private car. visitors will have real alternatives to using cars in most circumstances.
 3. Conserve and enhance landscapes, townscapes and seascapes, and all their components (including the built environment and archaeology) with reference to the special qualities of the National Park ++ The opening statement of the Vision is for a National Park that has retained, or even enhanced the special character of its landscape and built environment.
 4. Increase the number of residents and visitors taking part in physical forms of recreation (especially walking and cycling) and volunteering opportunities. + Improvements to cycle ways and footpaths will facilitate the activities sought by this Sustainability Objective.
 The final paragraph envisages a Park where activity in the Park very much reflects this Sustainability Objective.
 5. Increase the number of visitors using the National Park outside the peak visitor season. + The aspiration is for a Park that has something to offer and attracts visitors throughout the year.
 6. Manage the effects of climate change with particular reference to the risk of flooding; the effect on biodiversity; public health. ++ The aspiration for building design that takes into account the changing climate, and the avoidance of vulnerable areas indicates that the Local Development Plan will contribute to meeting this Sustainability Objective.
 7. Reduce factors contributing to climate change. + The aspiration for a transport system less dependent on cars, and development that is sustainably designed and increased use of renewable energy accords with this Sustainability Objective.
 8. Maximise the contribution of the limited opportunities for development to sustaining local communities. ++ The vision recognises that the need to protect the unique qualities of the National Park will limit the opportunities for development, but the goal is that what development is possible serves the needs of the community 9.
-Encourage access for all to the National Park, reflecting the social + The vision aims for a National Park that is socially inclusive and attractive to all.
+Encourage access for all to the National Park, reflecting the social mix of society. + The vision aims for a National Park that is socially inclusive and attractive to all.
+10. Maintain the cultural + The aspiration for development focused on the provision of affordable housing will help ensure that the children of Park Residents are more likely to be able to continue to live in the Park should they choose to do